fxrobin/fxrobin.github.io/_posts/2018-06-21-cdi-deltaspike-junit5.md

 @EnableWeld
 class VideoGameRepositoryTest
 {
-    @WeldSetup // This is need to discover Producers and DeltaSpike Repository functionality private WeldInitiator weld = WeldInitiator.performDefaultDiscovery();
+    @WeldSetup // This is needed to discover Producers and Deltaspike Repository functionality private WeldInitiator weld = WeldInitiator.performDefaultDiscovery();

     @Inject